TroyLaPolice/European-Neolithic-Expansion/README.md

 ```
 Outputs 3 and 4 print out information regarding the ancestry distribution in the population.

-The output 3 function runs once.
-This happens once the landscape is only made up of farmers.
+The output 3 function runs once in the first year the landscape is only made up of farmers.
 It samples 1000 random individuals' ancestry and saves this information to a file for plotting and analysis of ancestry.

 Output 4 runs each year and prints simple summary statistics of the population ancestry distribution.